Pirates vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh is 13-12 this season when entering a game as the underdog by +145 or more on the moneyline.
+- Pittsburgh has a record of 25-30 in games where bookmakers have it as underdogs of at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Pirates have a 40.8% chance of coming away with a victory in the contest.
+- The Pirates have an implied victory probability of 45.5% according to the moneyline set for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 66 of its 122 opportunities.
+- Pittsburgh and its opponents have hit the over in 67 of its 123 games with a total this season.

-- The Pirates are 10-5-0 against the spread in their 15 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!